IBMDevConnect/cloudpakforappsbadge/CodeReadyWSInstall/README.md

 Please note oAuth of Openshit is one of the ways for SSO.
 Alternatively, External Identify Provider can also be configured for the SSO.

-## 1. By default, the Openshift oAuth parameter is true.
+**1.** By default, the Openshift oAuth parameter is true.

 ![Cloud Login](images/Picture11.png)

-### Let us make this Openshift oAuth parameter as false.
+**Let us make this Openshift oAuth parameter as false.**

 ![Cloud Login](images/Picture12.png)

-## 2. Next do navigate down the “Edit Form” page, to the Storage Area  which has certain parameter pre-filled while few others are left blank
+**2.** Next do navigate down the “Edit Form” page, to the Storage Area  which has certain parameter pre-filled while few others are left blank

 ![Cloud Login](images/Picture13.png)

-### We need to configure two parameter additionally, they are
+**We need to configure two parameter additionally, they are**

-**a.	postgresPVCStorageClassName**
+a.	postgresPVCStorageClassName

-**b.	workspacePVCStorageClassName:**
+b.	workspacePVCStorageClassName

-### By default in “Edit Form” these parameter will be empty.
+By default in “Edit Form” these parameter will be empty.
 In the Yaml Edit these parameter would have not been defined.

-#### As we have postgres database part of the installation, PVC Storage Class Name and workspacePVCStorageClassName has be defined.
-The storage class name can be picked from on the storage classes that defined in the Cluster.
+**As we have postgres database part of the installation, PVC Storage Class Name and workspacePVCStorageClassName has be defined.
+The storage class name can be picked from on the storage classes that defined in the Cluster.**

-#### In current scenario, we have used PVC Storage Class defined part of the IBM Cloud.
-We have choosen “ibmc-block-gold” for both the parameters:
+In current scenario, we have used PVC Storage Class defined part of the IBM Cloud.
+We have choosen **“ibmc-block-gold”** for both the parameters:

- **a.	postgresPVCStorageClassName: ibmc-block-gold**
+ a.	postgresPVCStorageClassName: ibmc-block-gold

- **b.	workspacePVCStorageClassName: ibmc-block-gold**
+ b.	workspacePVCStorageClassName: ibmc-block-gold

-### The EditForm for storage looks like
+**Now the EditForm for storage looks like

 ![Cloud Login](images/Picture14.png)

-#### Leaving the other parameters as default, Now create the “Che Cluster” by clicking the “Create” button at the bottom on the Page.
+**3.** Leaving the other parameters as default, Now create the “Che Cluster” by clicking the “Create” button at the bottom on the Page.

-## Step 14: On create, the installation of the cluster process get kicked out and pages navigates to CheCluster Over page shown below.
+**Step 15:** On create, the installation of the cluster process get kicked out and pages navigates to CheCluster Over page shown below.
 There would a Che Cluster installation will be in process

 ![Cloud Login](images/Picture15.png)

-## Step 15: Now Click the Name of Cluster link that is in progress as indicated in step 14.
+**Step 16:** Now Click the Name of Cluster link that is in progress as indicated in step 14.
 The installation of the cluster resources usually takes few minutes to get completed.
 The  screen now navigates to cluster detail page (Overview page)

 ![Cloud Login](images/Picture16.png)